MoltenMuffins/HipsterNotHipster/README.md

 # HipsterNotHipster
+The entirety of the project can be found in the jupyter notebook in this repo.

 ### Problem Statement
 This project attempts to create one class image classifier via transfer learning on top of VGG-Face as a final project submission for the Deep Learning Jump Start Workshop conducted by Red Dragon AI.